Master Keyword List

 6. Percent range -- This function is good for hiding the extremes of CPC.

-7. " - " -- This function brings back only the keywords with no CPC number (AdWords has no CPC data for this keyword).
+7. " - " -- This function brings back only the keywords with no CPC number (SEMrush has no CPC data for this keyword).
 This means that no advertisers are paying for ads based on this keyword.

 Multiple Column Filtering, and How It Works

-You can use just one filter, or turn up the power by filtering the results of a filter, which is the basis for pre-set tasks (more on this in the next section) and custom tasks (discussed later).
-Step-by-step, add a sequence of filters, sorts and columns.
-Multiple column filtering is about to become one of your most powerful tools.
+You can use just one filter, or turn up the power by filtering the results of a filter, which is the basis for preset tasks (more on this after Sorting) and custom tasks (discussed later).

-Multiple column filtering for Value Demand, Real Supply and Profitability is sequential and cumulative.
-In other words, filtering for A and then B will not bring back the same results as filtering for B and then A. You'll receive the same number of keywords, but the keywords in the list will be different, based on the functions and criteria you used in your filters.
+Multiple column filtering for the numerical columns is sequential and cumulative.
+In other words, filtering for A and then B may not bring back the same results as filtering for B and then A.

 Multiple filters screenshot